 Do students need a clean online presence?
 YES!

 Twitter, Facebook, MySpace (OK, maybe not so much), Pinterest, LinkedIn, Snapchat, Instagram…and more.
 So many social media sites, so little time!
 Actually, in this crazy-busy world that we live in, people are finding time to spend on these sites and as a result, are creating an online presence for themselves.

 What many students don’t realize is that every time they post online, they are creating an impression of themselves that NEVER goes away.
 Here are the 12 most critical reasons students need a clean online presence:

 1. Admissions officers admit to reading posts and tweets

-    I’m very active on Twitter and have personally gotten tweets from college admissions officers stating that they read the tweets of perspective students to get a better feel for the type of person that student is.
-Tweeting, “Got wasted last night and it was awesome!” will NOT impress anyone, especially that admissions officer who needs to make a decision between a few qualified students.
+I’m very active on Twitter and have personally gotten tweets from college admissions officers stating that they read the tweets of prospective students to get a better feel for the type of person that student is.
+Tweeting, “Got wasted last night and it was awesome!” will NOT impress anyone, especially that admissions officer who needs to make an enrollment decision between a few qualified students.

 2. Anyone can see Pinterest pins

 If you search for “Financial Aid” on Pinterest you can easily find students with boards filled with beautiful pictures of clothing, accessories, shoes, and other special things that they will supposedly buy with their college financial aid money.
 Where are the pictures of college textbooks and great shots of the university?
 Anyone in the position of offering those students money for school would have to wonder if another student might use the money as it was intended, instead of on extra non-school based luxuries.